amirhosseinzlf/SMARLA/README.md

 • The angular velocity of the pole.

-We provide a reward of +1 for each time step when the pole is still upright.
+A reward of +1 in considered for each time step when the pole is still upright.
 The episodes end in three cases:
 1. The cart is away from the center with a distance more than 2.4 units
 2. The pole’s angle is more than 12 degrees from vertical
 3. The pole remains upright during 200 time-steps.

-Consider a situation in which we are trying to reach a reward above 70.

-We define functional faults in the Cart-Pole problem as follows:

-- **Functional fault:** If in a given episode, the cart moves away from the center with a distance above 2.4 units, regardless of the accumulated reward, we consider that there is a functional fault in that episode.
+- **safety violation:** An episode is considered unsafe if the cart moves away from the center with a distance above 2.4 units, regardless of the accumulated reward.
+In such a situation, the cart can pass the border and cause damage to other entities in the surroundings, which is therefore considered a safety violation.

 ## Use Case 2: Mountain Car